transcelerate/ddf-sdr-api/src/TransCelerate.SDR.Core/TransCelerate.SDR.Core.md

 ##### Summary

-This class holds the value from keyvault which are fetched at runtime
+This class holds the environment variables

 <a name='T-TransCelerate-SDR-Core-Utilities-Common-Constants'></a>
 ## Constants `type`